R-LS/R-LS/README.md

 ### Projects (2022)

-**IS442 Object Oriented Programming**	| [github](github.com/is212g4t5/learning-journey-planning-system)<br>
+**IS442 Object Oriented Programming**	<br>
 _Aug 2022 - Nov 2022_<br>

 > •	Collaborated with team of 6 to create a corporate pass loaning system with Springboot, Java, NextJS, ReactJS and MUI for Singapore Sports School as part of their employee welfare, which allows employees to make card bookings for attraction visits, admins to manage users, track card collection and return, and sends automated notifications.
-> > **Frontend Development**<br>
+>>**Frontend Development**<br>
-> •	Devised and developed page skeleton code, common components in ReactJS, API integration with React Query and implementing security with route guarding and user access control with JWT Tokens in middleware.
+ •	Devised and developed page skeleton code, common components in ReactJS, API integration with React Query and implementing security with route guarding and user access control with JWT Tokens in middleware.

 **IS212 Software Project Management**	| [github](github.com/is212g4t5/learning-journey-planning-system)<br>
 _Aug 2022 - Nov 2022_<br>